Gauff Rallies To Keep US Open Repeat Bid Alive - UrduPoint

 "I knew today was going to be a tough match -- she's a fighter," Gauff said, saying more aggression on her forehand and fewer backhand errors helped her turn things around.

-"Finally it's the first match I won in two sets," she said.
+"Finally, it's the first match I won in two sets," said Zheng, who next faces Croatian Donna Vekic in a rematch of the Paris Games gold medal match.

-Spain's Paula Badosa had to fight back for a 4-6, 6-1, 7-6 (10/8) victory over Romanian qualifier Elena-Gabriela Ruse, who had toppled Wimbledon champion Barbora Krejcikova in the second round.
+Spain's Paula Badosa saved a match point en route to a 4-6, 6-1, 7-6 (10/8) victory over Romanian qualifier Elena-Gabriela Ruse, who had toppled Wimbledon champion Barbora Krejcikova in the second round.

 Djokovic, seeded second behind world number one Jannik Sinner and no longer with Carlos Alcaraz to worry about after the Spaniard's shock second-round exit, opens the night session on Ashe against 28th-seeded Alexei Popyrin.